openstack-archive/fuel-docs/pages/operations/2410-galera-autorebuild.rst

 By default, Fuel reassembles a Galera cluster automatically without any user interaction.
-The OCF script looks for the existense of the `mysqlprimaryinit` variable and tries to assemble the cluster in a following way:
+The OCF script looks for the existence of the `mysqlprimaryinit` variable and tries to assemble the cluster in a following way:

   - The script checks for this variabe and